tylerbrostrom/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Install and upgrade all dependencies from the global `.Brewfile`:
+Install and upgrade all apps and system dependencies from the global `.Brewfile`:

 ```sh
 brew bundle install --global
 ```

->BTW: Setting up a Linux machine?
-Probs need to comment out Mac-specific stuff in `.Brewfile` before running `brew bundle`.
-Or maybe you don't.
-I dunno; find out.
+> Worry not: On Linux, `brew bundle` will skip cask installs and other MacOS-specific stuff.
+No need for conditional `.Brewfiles` 👌.

 ### Get Ready for JavaScriptin'